tleyden/tleyden.github.io/source/_posts/2014-05-27-configure-emacs-as-a-go-editor-from-scratch-part-2.markdown

 ## The Go Oracle

-The Go Oracle will blow your mind!
+The [Go Oracle](https://docs.google.com/document/d/1SLk36YRjjMgKqe490mSRzOPYEDe0Y_WQNRv-EiFYUyw/view) will blow your mind!
 It can do things like find all the callers of a given function/method.
 It can also show you all the functions that read or write from a given channel.
 In short, it rocks.

 Here's what you need to do in order to wield this powerful tool from within Emacs.

 ### Go get oracle

 ```
-go get code.google.com/p/go.tools/cmd/oracle
+go get golang.org/x/tools/cmd/oracle
 ```

 ### Move oracle binary so Emacs can find it